 - Because the forum is divided into categories, you can set Individual Subscriptions to receive notifications of new topics only for those categories in which you are interested.
 For example, you might subscribe to Shop at The Lee, Parish Council, HS2 etc. but not subscribe to Wanted and For Sale, Lost and Found etc.

 Full instructions for how to amend your email notification subscriptions can be found in the Subscription Settings section of the forum’s User Guide.

 I used to enjoy receiving your emails, but I just feel bombarded with notifications of things which are of little or no interest.
 How can I stop them?

 It’s easy – although not obvious – how to unsubscribe.
 The trick is to choose Individual Subscriptions rather than New Topics or All Posts, and then not specify any categories for which you wish to receive notifications.
 You can find some notes on this in the User Guide.

-Why do I have to keep entering my user id and password when I want to access Forum 2020?
+Why do I have to keep entering my user id and password when I want to access The Lee Forum?

-We take the security and integrity of Forum 2020 very seriously, and don’t think it’s wise for people to stay logged in for extended periods.
+We take the security and integrity of The Lee Forum very seriously, and don’t think it’s wise for people to stay logged in for extended periods.
 If you click Remember Me when logging in, you won’t be asked to log in again on that device for another two weeks.